 To participate in this program you must be a currently enrolled undergraduate university student with a desire to pursue a career in the healthcare field and the ability to dedicate at least 10 hours per week to their research project.
 No previous experience is necessary, but positions are limited and thus competitive.
 There is no minimum GPA or specific major requirements, but priority is given to students who have demonstrated academic excellence and obtained previous experience within the healthcare field.

-April 25, 2018: Deadline to submit onboarding documents to MIHS.
+May 23rd: Deadline to submit onboarding documents to MIHS

 This internship is unpaid, however the student is provided with an extraordinary opportunity to gain valuable, hands-on experience in a hospital setting.
 Also, because we require that students only devote ten hours to their research per week, they have the ability and time to seek employment elsewhere while enrolled in this program.